3 Fun Ways to Celebrate Canada Day

 To celebrate Canada Day, invite your friends and family over for a backyard barbeque or host a potluck dinner party.
 The menu could consist of a fun combination of stereotypical Canadian foods or dishes that represent the different regions of Canada from coast to coast all the way up to the North Pole.

-Here are just a few of the many famous actors who come from Canada:
+Here are just a few of the many famous actors, musicians, and bands who come from Canada:

 - Ryan Gosling